Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 ### Study Results

 Due to time constraints, I could only perform the pre-study and actual study with a small mount of people.

+I made some improvements to the study execution and the automatic logging after the pre-study, but my task instruction and the pre- and post-questionnaire were identical for both.

 #### Pre-Study